Orson and Olivia

 Orson and Olivia is an animated comedy-drama television series produced by Ellipse Entertainment and aired on TF1.
 It features the trials of two orphans living in London under Queen Victoria's reign.
 It is based on the French comics series Basil et Victoria by Edith and Yann, which got a complete English-language book edition in 2014 under the title "Basil & Victoria: London Guttersnipes".

-The series also aired in several countries around the world such as Rai Uno in Italy, TVP3 in Poland, Sky One in the UK, ABC in Australia, MetroVision and TV3 in Malaysia, Channel 5 in Singapore, KiKa in Germany, TVI in Portugal, SABC2 in South Africa, Showcase in Canada, RTÉ Two in Ireland, HBO in New Zealand and Minimax in Hungary.
+The series also aired in several countries around the world such as Rai Uno in Italy, TVP3 in Poland, Sky One in the UK, ABC in Australia, MetroVision and TV3 in Malaysia, Channel 5 in Singapore, KiKa in Germany, TVI in Portugal, SABC2 in South Africa, Showcase and Canal Famille in Canada, RTÉ Two in Ireland, HBO in New Zealand and Minimax in Hungary.

 Summary

 Orson and Olivia are two eleven-year-old orphans who live on a boat in the St Katharine Docks.
 They have to find food in order to survive and catch rats to make money.
 They also get into various situations with their friends.
 These include brushes with the law, encountering people from foreign countries and meeting Queen Victoria, Sherlock Holmes, Lewis Carroll and Charles Dickens.